 Why doesn't the font work?
-This question most commonly arises after someone has downloaded a Hebrew font to a PC, opened the file and not seen any Hebrew!
-What they see is "Jackdaws love my big sphinx of quartz 1234567890".
-When you open a Hebrew font on Windows, an application that can not display Hebrew is run.
+This question most commonly arises after someone has downloaded a Hebrew font file to a PC, opened the file and not seen any Hebrew!
+They sometimes see "Jackdaws love my big sphinx of quartz 1234567890".
+When you open a Hebrew font on Windows, an application that can not display Hebrew may be run.
 Stupid of course but there it is!

 What should I do before downloading?
-Make sure that Hebrew works on your computer before downloading the Hebrew Font Shuneet.
+Make sure that Hebrew works on your computer before downloading a new font.
 You should look for Hebrew fonts already on your machine and learn how to use them.
 For instance Arial and Times Roman usually contain Hebrew.
 If these fonts have a file size of more than 200 Kbyte then they will contain many languages including Hebrew.

 Why doesn't the Hebrew Font Shuneet work in my Word Processor?
 Your wordprocessor may use a proprietary font.
 Shuneet is a Unicode font so check that your word processor supports Unicode for editing.